Why Is My Dump Cake Still Powdery?

 Fruit-Based Dump Cakes

 One of the most popular variations of dump cakes is the fruit-based version.
 Whether you use fresh or canned fruit, these dump cakes are a crowd-pleaser.
-Peaches, cherries, apples, and mixed berries all work wonderfully in dump cakes.
+Peaches, cherries, apples, and mixed berries work wonderfully in dump cakes.
 You can even combine different fruits for a unique flavor.

 Chocolate Variations